Deepikakapila-Damco/Notes-Sample/README.md

-# Yet Another Notes App
+# Damco Notes sample App

 This is a simple note taking app in Android with Integrated API.
 In this project I have covered everything that is required to create a fully functional app including local database with CRUD operations.